LealDias/diegodevmariojump.github.io/README.md

 # diegodevmariojump.github.io

 This is a super mario jump game deployed on githib!
+Simple but fun to play!
+Enjoy it!

+## Technolgoies

+HTML

+CSS

+Javascript

 ## How to Access: